What is kerning?

 The purpose of kerning—on both print and digital format—is to ensure that typography is aesthetically pleasing and easy to read.
 This is important when it comes to improving the UI (user interface) of a website and the overall UX (user experience).
 A classic example of a poorly kerned typeface is if the “r” and “n” characters are too close together and mistakenly appear to read as “m.”

-Kerning is an aspect graphic designers pay careful attention to when dealing with typography, especially when creating a website, making a logo and creating printed or digital branding materials, such as business cards.
+Kerning is an aspect graphic designers pay careful attention to when dealing with typography in their web design, especially when making a website, making a logo and creating printed or digital branding materials, such as business cards.

 What is the difference between tracking and kerning?